-Our treatment rooms include several amenities such as a recliner, television, WiFi Internet access, computer and DVD player (upon request), books, magazines, pillows, heated blankets, free interpreter services, snacks (jello, crackers, cookies, instant soup and assorted hot and cold beverages upon request) and complimentary box lunches for patients whose treatments exceed three hours.
+Our treatment rooms include several amenities such as a recliner, television, WiFi Internet access, computer and DVD player (upon request), books, magazines, pillows, heated blankets, free interpreter services and snacks such as jello, crackers, cookies, instant soup and assorted hot and cold beverages upon request.

 Length of stay